-The developers behind MainWP believe in this approach, as well as everything that MainWP offers, so much so that they even created comparisons with every other major website management tool out there, comparing everything from pricing to features.
-To learn more about it you can also watch their presentation video.
+The developers behind MainWP believe in this approach, as well as everything that MainWP offers, so much so that they even created comparisons with every other major website management tools out there, comparing everything from pricing to features.
+You can take a look at their comparison with ManageWP, to begin with.
+To learn more about it you can also watch their presentation video below.

 What Features Does MainWP Offer?

-Without going into too much detail, there is also the backup functionality which includes auto-backups as well as multiple options to use extensions for backup services such as UpdraftPlus and BackUpWordPress.
-Besides this, you can also clone a particular website’s themes, plugins and settings to a new install to keep the same setup across all sites.
+Without going into too much detail, there is also the backup functionality which includes auto-backups as well as multiple options to use extensions for backup services such as UpdraftPlus, BackWPup, and more.
+Besides this, you can also clone a particular website’s themes, plugins, and settings to a new install to keep the same setup across all sites.

 MainWP also includes content management options to publish new posts, edit existing ones, manage comments as well as spam, and even incorporates the option of bulk posting across multiple websites at once.
 It does all this while remaining as secure as can be through being self-hosted, meaning the MainWP developers never have access to any of your content, while also remaining unseen by users and search engines alike.

 Along with managing and updating everything that I mentioned above, MainWP also lets you monitor the uptime, any vulnerabilities that may come through plugins, or even the overall performance of a site using the Lighthouse extension to fetch data from Google Analytics.